omar-njie/CS-145-Java-data-structures/README.md

   ```
   git clone https://github.com/omar-njie/CS-145-Java-data-structures.git
   ```
-* This git repo is a collection my assignments solutions from CS-145 class.
+* This git repo is a collection of the assignments solutions from CS-145 class.
 The repo contains all the pdf files of the assignments and the source code of the solutions.
 The source code is organized in the following way.

 ### Folder Structure